Find Grad Schools

 79 Yearly Graduations

 Maryville University of Saint Louis is the 9th most popular school in the nation for students seeking a doctor's degree in education admin.
 Roughly 10,900 attend the school each year.
 The average in-state tuition for full-time undergraduates is $24,766 per year, while in-state graduate students, on average, pay $14,346 per year.
-For the 2020-2021 academic year, 79 doctor's degrees were handed out to education admin majors at Maryville U. Of these students, 72% were women and 33% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 79 people received their doctor's degree in education admin from Maryville U. Around 28% of these students were from an underrepresented racial-ethnic group, and 69% were women.

 #10